 - The pallet’s purpose

 - The plastic material used

 Take our nested ECO-1210SL 9LEG pallet.
 It weighs 6.4 kg, and is specifically designed for maximum strength and rigidity.
 At 1200 mm in width by 1000 mm in length, it’s one of our larger options.
 The pallet holds a static weight of 2000 kg and a dynamic weight of 600 kg.
 It is made from recycled PPC.

 Meanwhile, our slightly smaller ECO-800 pallet is 7.5 kg despite only being 1200 mm in width by 800 mm long.
 It’s made from the same recycled PPC yet can hold a heavier load than the ECO-1210SL 9LEG pallet because it’s designed very differently.
 This pallet can hold a static weight of 3000 kg and a dynamic weight of 1000 kg, and features a grill top deck and base.

 Finally, from our heavy duty pallet series, our ECO-1165 range weigh substantially more, at 23.4 kg each.
 However, they’re designed with a smooth, flat, anti-slip loading service that can hold a static weight of 10,000 kg or a dynamic weight of 2000 kg.
 In this case, the extra weight of the pallet itself is more than compensated for by the load it can hold.

-It really pays to talk to pallet producers about your business needs to understand the style that’ll best suit you.
+It really pays to talk to plastic pallet producers about your business needs to understand the pallet weight and style that best suits you.

 In choosing the right pallet weight and size, you need to think about every aspect of your supply chain.
 Consider: